-These zones shall contain a minimum of 16 384 Physical Sectors filled with Main Data set to (00), adjoining the Reserved Zone (see also Annex A).
+These zones shall contain a minimum of 16 384 Physical Sectors filled with Main Data set to (00), adjoining the Reserved Zone (for 80 mm disk see Annex A).

 If the total storage capacity of the disk is not fully used, the Guard Zone 2 can be extended with Physical Sectors filled with Main Data set to (00) to fill up the gap up to a certain radius or up to the Outer Drive Area, or this gap can be left unrecorded.
 The choice for these options is left to the drive manufacturer.